gschaumb/team03-capstone/docs/index.md

 - **The Enron email corpus** represents a range of employee and/or customer emails.

 Ideally, we would have liked to use corporate technical manuals, implementation guides, support FAQs, and related customer support emails.
 Given the difficulty in obtaining such materials, the Enron data has proven a valuable proxy due to its broad content coverage across various document types and email exchanges.

+Our goal was to investigate whether agentic RAG improved results over basic RAG using specialized agents and workflows, such as:

+- **Chaining Agents**: Chaining agents can be used to break up the task into a series of smaller steps.
+Each agent in the chain would be responsible for a specific part of the overall task, like retrieval, summarization, or question answering.
+An agent that specializes in legal documents could, for example, retrieve the appropriate sections of a document based on what the user asks.
+The information retrieved by the first agent could then be passed to a summarization agent to be condensed into smaller, more concise insights.

+- **Specializing Agent Interaction with Data**: Each agent can be specialized for a specific data source so that the agent becomes an expert in understanding and retrieving information from that source.
+Having specialized agents could really improve the relevance and accuracy of the information that they retrieve.
+For instance, an agent that was specifically trained on financial reports would be better at answering questions about how Enron was performing financially.

+- **LLM as an Intermediate Summary Processor**: LLMs can be used as a central processing unit to take the summaries from different specialized agents and synthesize them into a single response.
+This approach would help the chatbot to present a clear and consistent picture of the Enron case, even though the case is very complex.

 ### Inspiration: Unstructured.io's RAG Solution